splatlab/squeakr/README.md

 API
 --------
 * 'main': count k-mers in a read dataset
+* 'query': query k-mers in the Squeakr representation
 * 'inner-prod': compute inner products of two Squeakr representations

 Build